F5Networks/f5-ci-docs/docs/includes/f5-lwp/topic_lightweight-proxy.rst

 The |lwp| config file contains the following sections:

--  :ref:`Global <#>`: global configurations that are not specific to an orchestration environment.
+-  :ref:`Global <lwp-global-config>`: global configurations that are not specific to an orchestration environment.
--  :ref:`Stats <#>`: contains parameters for statistics gathering and reporting.
--  :ref:`Orchestration <#>`: contains parameters that allow you to specify your orchestration environment
+-  :ref:`Orchestration <lwp-orchestration-config>`: contains parameters that allow you to specify your orchestration environment.
--  :ref:`Virtual servers <#>`: contains parameters that specify list(s) of virtual server objects representing service endpoints.
+-  :ref:`Virtual servers <lwp-virtual-server-config>`: contains parameters that specify list(s) of virtual server objects representing service endpoints.
 Part or all of this section is provided by the orchestration environment.
+-  :ref:`Telemetry <lwp-stats-config>`: contains parameters for statistics gathering and reporting.

 .. [#] See the :ref:`Deployment Guides <lwp-deployment-guides>` for details regarding specific orchestration environments.

-.. _lwp-configuration-parameters:
+.. _lwp-config-params:

 Configuration Parameters
 ````````````````````````
+.. _lwp-global-config:

 .. include:: /includes/f5-lwp/ref_config-parameters-global.rst

+.. _lwp-orchestration-config:

 .. include:: /includes/f5-lwp/ref_config-parameters-orchestration.rst

+.. _lwp-virtual-server-config:

 .. include:: /includes/f5-lwp/ref_config-parameters-virtual-server.rst

+.. _lwp-stats-config:

 .. include:: /includes/f5-lwp/ref_config-parameters-stats.rst